Anne Tyng

 Anne Griswold Tyng (July 14, 1920 – December 27, 2011) was an architect and professor.
 She is best known for having collaborated for 29 years with Louis Kahn at his practice in Philadelphia.
-She served as a professor at the University of Pennsylvania for 27 years, teaching classes in morphology.
-She was a fellow of the American Institute of Architects and an Academician of the National Academy of Design.
+She served as a professor at the University of Pennsylvania for 27 years, teaching classes in urban morphology.
+She was a fellow of the American Institute of Architects and an academician of the National Academy of Design.
 She is the first woman licensed as an architect by the state of Pennsylvania.

-Youth
+Early life and education

 Tyng's parents, Ethel Atkinson (née Arens) and Walworth Tyng, were from old New England families.
 They were living as Episcopalian missionaries in China when, in 1920, Tyng was born in Lushan, Jiangxi province.

-Education

 Tyng received her bachelor's degree from Radcliffe College in 1942.
 Later, she studied with Walter Gropius and Marcel Breuer at the architecture school at Harvard University.
-In 1944, she was among the first women graduated by Harvard.
+In 1944, she was among the first women to graduate from Harvard.
 Tyng was the only woman to enter the architecture licensing exam in 1949.
 At the test, one of the male proctors turned his back on her and refused to cooperate.

 She was awarded her Ph.D. by the University of Pennsylvania in 1975.
-Her dissertation was entitled, "Simultaneous Randomness and Order: the Fibonacci-Divine Proportion as a Universal Forming Principle".
-Tyng's collected papers are held at the university's Architectural Archives.
+Her dissertation was titled, "Simultaneous Randomness and Order: the Fibonacci-Divine Proportion as a Universal Forming Principle".
+Tyng's collected papers are held in the university's architectural archives.